Mutoxicated/HYPER/devlog.md

 ## Week 8, 9 & Day 65

 Can't be working on the game because laptop cmos battery has got some problems.
 Will try to fix.
 In the meantime I will use a different pc and focus on some other stuff.

+## Day 66 & 67

+So I fixed the problem with my laptop.
+Back to development!

+Let me tell you guys what I've done so far these weeks:
+> Implemented object pixelization (still needs some fixing).
+> Changed the way stats are modified to now being additive instead of directly modifying the variable.
+> Renovated the UI.
+> Made space skybox with some particles.
+> Fixed bloom not being intense on 0 intensity HDR colors & non-HDR colors.
+> Made a super cool enemy spawn effect.
+> Tweaked lock ability.
+> Made it so that ground slamming and jumping after you come into contact with the ground will give you extra jump force (depending on how long your ground slamming took).
+> Made the player throw TNT!
+> Made a screen effect that plays when you get hit.

+Yeah that was a lot.
+And I still am not even halfway done, to be honest.
+I made a profiler check and it shows that it's at a stable 70 fps.
+It's mostly due to the editor and the post processing effects, but my scripts don't seem to be affecting the fps a lot.